Spring 2015 Calendar of Events

 Director and co-writer David Mrazek and co-producer and co-writer Joel Greenberg enter into discussions with biologists concerning the current unsustainable taking of sharks, acidification of oceans and bleaching of coral reefs, destruction of reptile habitat, and "de-extinction" of lost species through genetic manipulation.

 View the trailer and information on the filmmakers at passengerpigeon.org.

 Sponsored by Bowdoin College Departments of Art History, Biology, Cinema Studies, Education, Environmental Studies, Bowdoin Outing Club, Visual Arts and The Blythe Bickel Edwards Fund.

 David Bruce '13: "Cities at Sea" Artist Talk and Gallery Opening

 Edwards Arts Center, Room 115 [Digital Media Lab]

-This event is sponsored by the departments of Visual Art, Cinema Studies, and Gender and Women's Studies.
+This event is sponsored by the Departments of Visual Art and Environmental Studies and is free and open to the public.

 – 9:00 PM

 Visual Art Department Open House